Skip to content

 Now that other nodes are deployed and reachable over ssh, it is time to configure client side on them.

 We will use clustershell (clush) a lot, as it allows to manipulate a lot of hosts over ssh at the same time.
-You can install clustershell either via packages (EPEL) either via pip.
+You can install clustershell either via packages (EPEL for RHEL, natively for Ubuntu) either via pip.

 Set hostname